robstave/Meowcards/cards/go/go-qz2-a.md

 What makes Go's goroutines more efficient than traditional OS threads?

-A) They run on the GPU
+- A. They run on the GPU
-B) They use less memory and have faster context switching
+- B. They use less memory and have faster context switching
-C) They can only run one at a time
+- C. They can only run one at a time
-D) They automatically handle errors
+- D. They automatically handle errors

 ### Back

-**B) They use less memory and have faster context switching**
+**B. They use less memory and have faster context switching**

 Goroutines start with only 2KB of stack space (vs 2MB for OS threads) and are multiplexed onto OS threads by the Go runtime, making context switching much faster.